 named.conf

 named.conf is the configuration file for named.
 Statements are enclosed in braces and terminated with a semi-colon.
 Clauses in the statements are also semi-colon terminated.
 The usual comment styles are supported:

 '''

-C style: //
+C style: / /

-C++ style: // to end of line
+C++ style: // to

-Unix style: # to end of line

 '''